 Inter River Park is a multi-use park in the District of North Vancouver.
 It features several full-size sports fields, off-leash dog areas and hiking trails.

 It’s definitely not the North Shore’s most famous or most used park.
-It’s a nice one though and popular with locals (as well as dogs and BMX bike enthusiasts).
+Nevertheless, it’s a nice one and popular with locals (as well as dogs and BMX bike enthusiasts).

 Inter River Park on Vancouver’s North Shore